 Roasting a pumpkin pie sweet pumpkin is easier than you think.
-If you don’t know how to roast a pumpkin or never tried, keep on reading for tips to make a delicious homemade pumpkin puree.
+If you don’t know how to roast a pumpkin or never tried it, keep on reading for tips to make a delicious homemade pumpkin puree.

 Who roasts a pumpkin??
 Me.
 Why?
 It tastes amazing!
 I have substituted homemade pumpkin puree equivalent to what I would need for canned pumpkin in recipes and it always comes out great.
 It tastes delicious on it’s own even before I season it.
 I wonder why it took me so long to try this?